RosettaCommons/documentation/scripting_documentation/GeneralizedKIC.md

 4. Define the loop to be closed, and set pivots.
 5. Set up one or more GeneralizedKIC perturbers, which determine how loop conformations will be sampled.
 6. Define one or more GeneralizedKIC filters.
-7. Set the GeneralizedKIC selector used to choose a solution from among those found.
+7. Set the GeneralizedKIC selector used to choose a solution from among those found (and an optional pre-selection mover).
 8. Optionally, define a ContingentFilter to abort trajectories in which closure fails.

 These steps are discussed in detail in the next section.